COSC481W-2025Winter/KeepOrDelete/README.md

 ### David Williams
 *Hello, My name is David.
 I am a senior Computer Science student at EMU.
 I enjoy learning about new software development technologies and would always prefer to do something full stack so I can get my hands dirty in every step of the process.
 In my free time, I enjoy absorbing media whether it's books, TV shows, movies, or games.
 I’m looking forward to experiencing the pros and cons of working with others for the first time while developing a program.*

+### Nathan Hasey
+*Hey, I am Nathan Hasey, a senior at Eastern Michigan University studying Computer Science.
+I am currently interning at AdvantageCS and plan to work there after I graduate.
+Outside of work and school I enjoy spending time outside whenever possible.
+Some of my hobbies include learning history and playing soccer.
+I hope this project can help me learn and familizare myself with Electron and the rest of our TechStack.*
 <!-- Add additional team member bios below -->